The Original Site

 Over the last 15 years, we have enjoyed sharing our knowledge about great pet rentals with other pet lovers.
 However, we felt it was time to expand our website to encompass more than just vacation rentals, so we have changed our name to Pet Vacation Resources.

-We know that pets are an important part of the family, and including them in travel plans have become more popular, which is why our new website will be the ultimate resource for traveling with your pet.
+We know that pets are an important part of the family, and including them in travel plans has become more popular, which is why our new website will be the ultimate resource for traveling with your pet.
 We will regularly post fun, engaging, and educational articles such as How to Prepare for Your Pet’s First Camping Trip, Safety Tips for Traveling Pets in the Car, How to Plan for International Travel with Your Pet, How to Pack for Your Pet on an Extended Vacation, and more.

 And PetVR is not just about dogs; we include articles regarding traveling with other family pets such as cats, birds, small critters, and even exotic animals.
 Regardless of if your pet has fur, scales, or feathers, we are here to help answer all of your questions regarding vacationing with your pet.